Kaleb’s mission is to connect with audiences through entertaining, educating, and enriching performances.

 Kaleb Benda is an American conductor driven by an artistic mission to connect with audiences through entertaining, educating, and enriching performances.
 Through dynamic score interpretations, a charismatic presence on the podium, and innovative programming, Benda has made classical music relevant with communities and lead ensembles to new artistic levels.
 He currently serves as Music Director of the Oklahoma Chamber Symphony, Music Director of the Oklahoma Community Orchestra, Assistant Conductor of the Enid Symphony Orchestra, and Music Director of the Chamber Orchestra at Oklahoma Christian University.

-Having conducted across the United States and in Hungary, Kaleb Benda primarily performs with the Oklahoma Chamber Symphony, a civic chamber orchestra based in Oklahoma City.
-His multi-faceted career also includes conducting staged performances at the Centre Theatre of the Arts as Music Director, Director of Music at Mount St. Mary, Music Director of the Crown Heights Christian Church Chancel Choir and Orchestra and regular appearances with the annual Cool Classics Series where he conducts the OK Strings ensemble.
-Other conducting positions include Assistant Conductor for the University of Central Oklahoma’s 2019 operatic production of Così fan tutte, and guest conducting engagements with the Gwinnett Symphony Chamber Orchestra, Texas Chamber Symphony, the Medomak Symphony Orchestra, the Centennial (TX) Symphony Orchestra, and the University of North Texas Wind Symphony.
+Having conducted across the United States and in Hungary, Kaleb Benda primarily performs with the Oklahoma Chamber Symphony and the Oklahoma Community Orchestra.
+His multi-faceted career also includes serving at the Resident Orchestra Conductor of the Leyenda Foundation, conducting staged performances at the Centre Theatre of the Arts as Music Director, and regular appearances with the annual Cool Classics Series where he conducts the OK Strings ensemble.
+Other conducting positions include Assistant Conductor for the University of Central Oklahoma’s 2019 operatic production of Così fan tutte, and guest conducting engagements with the Oklahoma City Philharmonic, Gwinnett Symphony Chamber Orchestra, Texas Chamber Symphony, the Medomak Symphony Orchestra, and the Centennial (TX) Symphony Orchestra.

 A proponent of new music, Benda has given world premieres and regional premieres of compositions from composers such as Nico Muhly, Clint Williams, Dr. Daniel Adams, and more.
 He regularly features new music on programs.
 In 2021 Benda and Oklahoma Chamber Symphony commissioned Clint Williams’ Greenwood, Archer & Pine, a piece commemorating the centennial of the Tulsa Race Massacre.
 He created a Composer in Residence program with the Oklahoma Chamber Symphony.
 He frequently collaborates with composers in guest residencies.